Home > Mobile Pentesting > Android > Android Basics

 • com : no interesting data for us

-• lib : contains .so files which are compiled c/cpp files because they are better than java in specific task like rendering 3d effects. (sometimes developer hide data in c/cpp code instead of java code)
+• lib : This folder contains native libraries with compiled code targeting different device architectures.
+The libraries are stored as shared objects .so files which are compiled c/cpp files because they are better than java in specific task like rendering 3d effects. (sometimes developer hide data in c/cpp code instead of java code)

 • armeabi : compiled for the platform of the original device